His pilot career

 Here is how my PPL skill test was:

 After a take-off from Chambéry Challes-les-Eaux, I flew a while “On-Top” (which means above the clouds).
 I arrived at Saint-Etienne where I performed a touch-and-go, and I headed to the airport of Mâcon.
-On Cruise, my examiner, Pierre FRECHOU, told me to perform a deviation, I decided to take a new heading to the airport of Feurs.
+On Cruise, my examiner, Pierre FRECHOU, told me to perform a deviation, I decided to take a heading to the airport of Feurs.

-Arriving over Feurs, I couldn’t land because of the clouds hovering just over the airport.
+Arriving over Feurs, I couldn’t land because of some clouds just over the airport.
 My examiner told me to head to the airport of Chambéry Savoie Mont-Blanc.
 After a nice landing at this airport, I took off and finished the test by doing various exercises: stall, turns, engine failure, landing flapless…

 The skill test ended with a debriefing where I found out that I passed my skill test.
 I was officially a private pilot!